Edmund Scientific Corporation

 Edmund Scientific Corporation, based in Barrington, New Jersey, was a retailer that supplied science related items to educational institutions and hobbyists.
 Founded in 1942 as a retailer of surplus optical parts like lenses, it later branched out into selling a wide variety of new and used experimental hardware, military surplus, multimedia equipment, educational toys, telescopes and microscopes.
 They marketed their products through their mail order sales and associated catalogs, and also maintained a retail presence at their factory store.

-Edmund Scientific closed their retail space and sold off their consumer products catalog operation in 2001.
-A spinoff company, Edmund Optics, continues operation out of their Barrington, New Jersey location.
+The company was split into a retail and an industrial optics divisions in the mid-1980s and in 2001 they closed the retail space and sold off the consumer products catalog operation.
+The.industrial division, Edmund Optics, continues to operate out of the same Barrington, New Jersey location.

 History

 Origins

 In 1942, amateur photographer Norman W. Edmund (1916–2012) found it hard to find lenses he needed for his hobby.
 He found that the military was happy to sell off less-than-perfect optics for next to nothing and began using these.
 Buying in bulk, he began to sell his own surplus through advertisements in photography magazines.
 It was so successful he founded "'Edmund Salvage Corporation'" in 1942.
 Working from a card table in his home, the company soon had so much stock that they had to rent space in more than 30 separate garages.